Is it Legal to Run a License Plate? (The answer may surprise you!)

 But this article is not about the DPPA.
-For the purposes of this post, we are going to assume that you have a perfectly valid reason to request a license plate lookup.
+For the purposes of this post, we are going to assume that you have a perfectly valid reason to run a license plate.

-When a License Plate Lookup Becomes a Historic Record
+When Running a License Plate Becomes a Historic Record

 Docusearch is Different